 How long does ACPP actually take?

-ATP advertises 9 months for zero-time and 7 months with PPL credit.
-The realistic completion timeline runs 10 to 14 months for zero-time and 7 to 10 months with PPL credit, depending on student aptitude, weather, and check-ride scheduling.
+ATP's published timelines (June 2026) are 9 months from zero time, 8 months with credit for solo, and 6 months with PPL credit.
+Realistic completion runs somewhat longer for many students, depending on aptitude, weather, and check-ride scheduling.
 ATP runs the most aircraft per location of any flight school in the US, which keeps aircraft availability bottlenecks small, but the FAA DPE pool is a finite constraint at every training location and check-ride scheduling can add 1 to 4 weeks per certificate.
-A realistic ACPP completion target is 12 months zero-time, 9 months with PPL credit.
+Budget 12 to 15 months zero-time, 9 to 12 months with PPL credit.

 Where does ATP have training locations?

-ATP operates over 80 training locations across the United States.
+ATP operates 88 flight training centers across the United States (per atpflightschool.com/locations/, June 2026).
 Major training hubs are in Florida (Daytona Beach, Jacksonville, Fort Pierce, Tampa, Orlando, Fort Lauderdale), Texas (Dallas, Houston, San Antonio, Austin), Arizona (Mesa, Scottsdale), California (Long Beach, Riverside, Sacramento, San Jose), and Nevada (Las Vegas).
 Most major US metros have at least one location.
 The fleet is consistent across locations (Cessna 172s and Piper Seminoles) so ACPP students can be transferred between locations if needed during training.

 What is the airline placement pipeline at ATP?